-- 14. The master plans for customs automation being developed respectively by the Kyrgyz Republic and Tajikistan will present detailed discussions on technology issues related to the UAIS under the Regional Customs Modernization and Infrastructure Project.
-Workshops will be organized by Kyrgyz and Tajikistan Customs in July 2006 to seek suggestions and comments on the master plans from the participating countries.
-A study tour will be organized for Kyrgyz and Tajikistan Customs senior officials by the consulting firms implementing ADB's technical assistance. - 15.
+- 11. The master plans for customs automation being developed respectively by the Kyrgyz Republic and Tajikistan will present detailed discussions on technology issues related to the UAIS under the Regional Customs Modernization and Infrastructure Project.
+Workshops will be organized by Kyrgyz and Tajikistan Customs in 2006 to seek suggestions and comments on the master plans from the participating countries. - 12.
 The needs assessment for customs modernization in Mongolia has been completed and it is expected that an investment project to modernize customs administration will be provided in 2006.
 A similar needs assessment will be undertaken in Azerbaijan, jointly supported by ADB and the Government of the Republic of Korea.
 A similar exercise in Uzbekistan will be launched by ADB in 2007.
-In Kazakhstan, the development of E-Customs Masterplan is supported by the Government of Korea. - 16.
-The regional forum held in Seoul on 5-8 December 2005 aimed to (i) share Republic of Korea's e-governance solutions and best practices, and (ii) promote cooperation between customs and tax administration agencies through ICT.
+In Kazakhstan, the development of E-Customs Masterplan is supported by the Government of Korea. - 13.
+The December 2005 Seoul Forum aimed to (i) share Republic of Korea's egovernance solutions and best practices, and (ii) promote cooperation between customs and tax administration agencies through ICT.
 To promote cooperation and interoperability between the systems of revenue administrations, senior officials from customs and tax administrations were invited to attend the forum.